dexter-xD/blink/README.md

 ### Sending a Request

-To send a request to the server, you can use a web browser or a tool like `curl`.
+To send a request to Blink, you can use a web browser or a tool like `curl`.
 Make sure to specify the correct HTML file to serve based on your request.

 ## Troubleshooting